meshery/meshery/docs/pages/project/contributing/contributing-ui-tests.md

 - A verified Layer5 cloud account.
 - A compatible browser such as Chromium, Chrome, or Firefox.
-- Installations of Golang, NodeJS, and Makefiles for local OS setups (Optional).
+- Installations of Golang, NodeJS, and Makefiles for local OS setups (Optional for docker based build).
-- Kubernetes clusters (Optional)
+- Kubernetes clusters (Optional but several test cases will fail)
-- Already setting up Meshery adapters for several test cases (Optional)
+- Already setting up Meshery adapters for several test cases (Optional but several test cases will fail)

 ## Setting up environment variable